SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 [[file:./.ob-jupyter/86b3c5e1bbaee95d62610e1fb9c7e755bf165190.png]]
 ```

-However, there is some room for improvement.
+There is some room for improvement though.
 First, you can add the following hook if you don't want press this awkward keybinding every time:

 ```emacs-lisp
 (add-hook 'org-babel-after-execute-hook 'org-redisplay-inline-images)